 Meet Rainbow Refugee's co-leadership team

-“Rainbow Refugee welcomes Andrea and Aleks as together they form the co-leadership team.” says Rainbow Refugee founder Chris Morrissey.
+“Rainbow Refugee welcomes nour and Aleks as together they form the co-leadership team.” says Rainbow Refugee founder Chris Morrissey.
 “Both are long-standing leaders in LGBTQI communities and I believe that they, in partnership with our staff and many volunteers, will continue supporting queer, trans, and HIV+ refugees.
 Rainbow Refugee has grown and needs full-time staff as the organization responds to the on-going requests from LGBTQI people from across the globe to find a safe place here in Canada.
-Together Andrea, Aleks, the staff and many volunteers will continue working in solidarity to create a more just world for all of us.”
+Together nour, Aleks, the staff and many volunteers will continue working in solidarity to create a more just world for all of us.”

 Rainbow Refugee’s co-leadership model represents a next step forward into local and national leadership in support for and issues affecting LGBTQI+/HIV+ refugees.
 While respecting its commitment to collaboration and shared decision-making, the new leadership is keeping pace with Rainbow Refugee’s rapid growth.

 “Rainbow Refugee has grown into a national leader in support and advocacy with LGBTQI+ refugees and we are excited to launch the next step in our growth by bringing on our first ever leadership team,” says Board Chair Sharalyn Jordan.
-“The depth of experience and skill Aleks and Andrea bring to Rainbow Refugee will enable us to build on the solidarity LGBT2QI+ communities across Canada are showing to strengthen our impact on SOGIESC refugee human rights and refugee protection.”
+“The depth of experience and skill Aleks and nour bring to Rainbow Refugee will enable us to build on the solidarity LGBT2QI+ communities across Canada are showing to strengthen our impact on SOGIESC refugee human rights and refugee protection.”

 Rainbow Refugee promotes safe equitable migration and communities of belonging for people fleeing sexual orientation, gender identity and/or expression, sexual characteristics (SOGIESC), and HIV+ persecution.
 We deliver programs and build partnerships to create a whole-community approach to care and advocacy with LGBTQI+ refugees in order to address intersectional inequities and support gaps.
 We amplify the voices of LGBTQI+ refugees, promoting their leadership and perspectives in public dialogue and policy making.